Asana

 • Workflow automations with custom triggers

-• Integrations with 1,000+ tools via native and Zapier connections
+• 1,000+ integrations via native connectors and Zapier

 Limitations: Smaller user community and ecosystem compared to Asana.
-Reporting is basic compared to enterprise PM tools.
+Reporting is basic.
 Fewer native integrations than larger competitors.

 Pricing: Free plan available.
 Starter at $5/user/month.
 Teams at $12/user/month.
 Enterprise pricing on request.

-ProofHub takes a fundamentally different approach to pricing than Asana: flat monthly rates with unlimited users.
-For growing teams, this eliminates the per-user math that makes Asana increasingly expensive at scale.
+ProofHub takes a fundamentally different approach to pricing: flat monthly rates with unlimited users.
+For growing teams, this eliminates the per-user math that makes Asana increasingly expensive.

-A 50-person team on ProofHub's Ultimate Control plan pays $89/month total — compared to roughly $550/month on Asana Starter or $1,250/month on Advanced.
-The trade-off is a more basic feature set and fewer integrations.
+A 50-person team on ProofHub's Ultimate Control plan pays $89/month total .
+The same team on Asana Starter pays $549/month; on Asana Advanced, $1,249/month.
+The trade-off is a simpler feature set with fewer integrations.

 Key features: